retaildevcrews/helium/README.md

 ```

-Create and load sample data into CosmosDB
+Create and load sample data into Cosmos DB

 - This takes several minutes to run
 - This app is designed to use a simple dataset from IMDb of 100 movies and their associated actors and genres